How Businesses prefer 3D CAD over 2D CAD drafting software?

 Amazingly, the argument over 2D vs. 3D CAD applications rages on, with developers and designers on both sides touting the merits of their preferences and the flaws of opposing CAD choices.

 While this argument might seem academic to operations or project managers who have a minimal amount of exposure to the actual CAD interface, I’m drafting this article to provide a clear perspective of the debate.

-To start with, the main difference between 2D and 3D CAD applications should be rather self-explanatory: 2D CAD works solely on a single plane, while 3D CAD allows the construction of fully realized three-dimensional surfaces.
+To start with, the main difference between 2D and 3D applications should be rather self-explanatory: 2D works solely on a single plane, while 3D allows the construction of fully realized three-dimensional surfaces.

 It’s important to note that 3D CAD allows all the usage and image building techniques available within most 2D CAD applications, as well as allowing the user to open the third dimension and construct solid objects.
 While this might seem like this should signal the end of the debate from the outset – after all, why argue that 2D CAD is superior in any setting if 3D CAD offers symmetrical capabilities – there are two other factors to consider when choosing between 2D and 3D CAD software.